imrekel/swift-timer/README.md

 ##Timer

-Perform closures after a delay without all the hassle. `Timer` is a light wrapper around `NSTimer`, with the goal of being easy on the eyes and easy to use.
+Straight-forward, delayed closure execution in Swift. `Timer` is a light wrapper around `NSTimer`, with the goal of being easy on the eyes and easy to use.

 ###Take note